 The Index has built-in near-field speakers that hover just next to your ears, not actually on them, powered by speaker drivers instead of the ones usually found in headphones.
-What this means is the Index's speakers offer outstanding three-dimensional surround sound without shutting yourself off to external noises.
+What this means is the Index's speakers offer outstanding three-dimensional surround sound, somehow also delivering a level of aural isolation without shutting yourself off completely to external noises.
 And with zero pressure on your ears, there's less fatigue from staying in VR for an extended period of time.

 The other hallmark feature of the Index is its new controllers, which double as both typical motion controllers and hand/finger trackers.
 The Index controllers strap to your hands—meaning you can release your grip entirely without worrying about dropping them.
 Where previous touch controllers could only articulate grip, the Index controllers let me give a thumbs-up, point with finger guns, or even offer a Vulcan salute.

 Though obviously the first thing anyone does when faced with individual digit tracking is offer another kind of salute.
 One with only a single finger.